-From September 2015, the DfE defined 10% of absence as persistent absence.
+From September 2015, the DfE defined 10% of absence as Persistent Absence (PA).
 For example, if your child is absent for 3 days or more within 4 weeks without a valid reason (unauthorised absence), this would reach the persistent absence threshold.
-Each day has 2 sessions, the morning and the afternoon, so if a child has a medical appointment they are encouraged to come in to school for the other session that day.
+Each day has 2 sessions, the morning and the afternoon, so if a child has a medical appointment they are encouraged to come in to school for the other session on that day.